 It is believed that the French resistance used these passages during the Second World War to hid from the Germans.

-4. Saint John Cathedral
+Saint John Cathedral in Lyon France

 Although there is also the hill top Notre Dame de Fourviere Basillica, this one, the cathedral St. Jean is a 15th century masterpiece and a UNESCO World Heritage Site.